 Where do the EcoTraining courses take place?

-Kruger National Park, Mashatu Game Reserve, the Masai Mara and the world-renowed Victoria Falls – EcoTraining has different wilderness camps in South Africa, Botswana, Kenya and Zimbabwe.
+Kruger National Park, Mashatu Game Reserve and the Masai Mara – EcoTraining has different wilderness camps in South Africa, Botswana, and Kenya.
 To learn more about the camps, just click on one of the following names:

 Am I too old to join an EcoTraining course?

 No – adult participants of all ages are welcome in the EcoTraining courses we offer.
 What is important, though: You need to enjoy a reasonable level of fitness as driving and walking in rough terrain and at often high temperatures can be physically quite strenuous.

 All participants need to be at least 18 years old to join – the only exception are any EcoTraining family courses in which we accept participants from 8 years of age (accompanied by an adult).

 Which costs are involved when joining an EcoTraining course?

 The course fee is always dependent on the course itself.
 What applies in general: the longer the course and the more services included, the higher the programme fee.
 When booking with Natucate, there won’t be any extra costs.
 We will take the EcoTraining price and calculate the final course fee at the time of enquiry based on the latest exchange rate.

 In general, the course fee includes accommodation and board, daily game drives and walks, training by experienced guides (theory/in the field) and course-related transfers throughout the course.
 National park entrance fees are dependent on the course.
 In the Field Guide Level 1 course, the fee also includes FGASA registration, exam and tuition fees, the SASSETA Competency Certification and DEAT registration.
 In addition to that, uniforms will be provided for you in the Professional Field Guide course.